WordPerfect for DOS Updated | Site Map | Search | Troubleshooting Guide | Feedback | Voluntary Contributions

 You may need to clean up the formatting on the resulting file.

-The Convert utilities supplied with WPDOS 5.1 and 6.x are unable to convert files created by Microsoft Word 97 (or by later Word versions) to and from WP format.
+The Convert utilities supplied with WPDOS 5.1 and 6.x are unable to convert files created in DOC format (by Word 97 through Word 2003) to and from WP format.
 Corel supplies a free Windows-based CorelConvert conversion utility that can convert files from Word 97, Word 2000, as well as many other older and recent formats, into WP 5.1 and 6.x formats, and can convert WP 5.1 and 6.x files into formats recognizable by Word.
 (The program may crash when converting Word 2002 and later files, unless those files have been saved within Word to some other format.)
 Ignore the confusing and irrelevant explanation of the program that appears when you install it.

 If you have files in Word for Windows 6.0 format that cannot be opened in WPDOS 6.x, even though WPDOS 6.x has an import filter that is supposed to open Word for Windows 6.0 files, use the CorelConvert utility to convert such files into WPDOS-format files.
 (You will need to use this workaround because the Word 6.0 import filter in WPDOS 6.x can only open Word 6.0 files that were actually created by Word for Windows 6.0, not files that were saved into "Word 6.0 format" by later versions of Word.)